| Title: | An Alternative to the Hodrick-Prescott Filter |

 Averages of business days.

-For further information regarding treasury constant maturity data, please refer to http://www.federalreserve.gov/releases/h15/current/h15.pdf and http://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/yieldmethod.aspx.
+For further information regarding treasury constant maturity data, please refer to: - http://www.federalreserve.gov/releases/h15/current/h15.pdf - http://www.treasury.gov/resource-center/data-chart-center/interest-rates/Pages/yieldmethod.aspx

 Standard deviation of cyclical component and correlation with cyclical component of GDP for assorted macroeconomic series.